So my friend and I decided to rent a Tesla Model 3 to see if it can live up to the hype.

 I have seen that some Teslas have an electric trunk and I am not sure why this model here hasn’t.

-One generous person explained it under the Youtube video.
+One generous person explained it in a Youtube video.
 It seems that Tesla added power trunks to all Model 3’s in late 2020.
 So the car I was driving was a mid-2020 or earlier model.

 No Engine Under the Hood